freedomofpress/securedrop-docs/docs/admin.rst

       :figwidth: 80%
       :width: 100%

       User account creation screen with YubiKey OATH-HOTP Secret Key, as seen by an admin.
-Click on the image to see it full-size.

 #.
 Once you've entered the YubiKey's OATH-HOTP Secret Key, click **Add User**.
 On the next page, have the journalist authenticate using their YubiKey, by inserting it into a USB port on the workstation and pressing its button.

    .. figure:: images/manual/screenshots/journalist-admin_new_user_two_factor_hotp.png